libbyschuknight/contacts-app-client/README.md

 # contacts-app

+Forked from Zoltan for emberjs session at Dev Academy on 9 July 2015

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.